 Unfortunately, not.
 We still have limited understanding of the role of genetics in a number of neurological diseases, so, with very few exceptions there are no specific genetic tests available that have any predictive benefits.
 While such genetic tests exist for other forms of illness – for example, certain types of breast cancers – our understanding of the genes involved in dementia is not at the stage where we can predict whether or not other family members might suffer from the disease in the future.
 This is one of the objectives of our research.

-Brain banks can only receive donations of brain tissue.
+Most brain banks can only receive donations of brain and spinal cord tissue.
+Some will also take other small research samples.
 If you are interested in donating other organs, please contact NHS organ donation.

 Please be aware that if you have a history of memory problems or a diagnosis of dementia (with the exception of those people affected by vascular dementia) it is unlikely that you will be able to donate any other organs for transplant or research.

 The Human Tissue Authority can provide information about full body donation.
-It is not usually possible to donate both your brain and the rest of your body separately.
+It is not usually possible to donate both your brain and the rest of your body separately, although some banks may have local arrangements to allow this to happen.